 15. St. Clement Basilica

-Basilica di San Clemente al Laterano, or St. Clement’s Basilica, is a church located in Rome.
-This basilica is particularly interesting because it sits on top of two other churches – one from the 12th century and one from the 4th century.
+This basilica is particularly interesting because it sits on top of two other churches – one from the 12th and fourth centuries.
 That’s right, three churches in one!
 This church is just a five-minute walk from the Colosseum, making it a great place to visit after seeing some of Rome’s top attractions.

 A visit to St. Clement’s Basilica is a great way to learn about the history of Christianity in Rome.
-The 12th-century church was built on top of the ruins of a 4th-century church, which was built on top of a Roman house from the first century, which is also believed to be a Pagan temple.
+The 12th-century church was built on top of the ruins of a fourth-century church, built on top of a Roman house from the first century, which is also believed to be a Pagan temple.

-This makes St. Clement’s Basilica one of the most layered and interesting sites in Rome!
-St. Clement’s Basilica was built in honor of Pope Clement I, and it contains several important works of art.
+This makes St. Clement’s Basilica one of Rome’s most layered and interesting sites!
+St. Clement’s Basilica was built in honor of Pope Clement I and contains several important works of art.
 It’s an important pilgrimage site for many Christians and a place many art scholars dream of visiting.

-The basilica is free to enter, and there is also a small museum on site.
+The basilica is free to enter, and a small museum is on site.
 The museum contains several artifacts from the different churches that have been located on the site, as well as some Roman ruins.
 You can also take a guided tour of the excavations beneath the church.

 18. Basilica of Our Lady in Trastevere

-Address: Piazza di Santa Maria in Trastevere, 00153 Roma RM, Italy
+Address: Piazza di Santa Maria in Trastevere, 00153 Rome, Italy

-The Basilica of Santa Maria in Trastevere is said to be one of the oldest (if not the oldest) churches in Rome.
-The church was built in the 3rd century, and it’s been a place of Christian worship ever since.
-The church is located in the Trastevere district, which is one of the most charming and atmospheric neighborhoods in Rome.
+The Basilica of Santa Maria in Trastevere is said to be one of Rome’s oldest (if not the oldest) churches.
+The church was built in the third century, and it’s been a place of Christian worship ever since.
+One significant point of the church is that it was built during a time when Christianity wasn’t widely accepted in the Roman Empire.

-The Basilica of Santa Maria in Trastevere is open daily, and there is no entry fee.
-Mass is held several times a day, and the church is also a popular place to visit for confessions and spiritual guidance.
+The Basilica of Santa Maria in Trastevere is open daily, with no entry fee.
+Mass is held several times daily, and the church is also a popular place to visit for confessions and spiritual guidance.

 See Related: Things to Do in Ravello, Italy